Lalasa1234/ml-interview-Prep/README.md

 can have multiple neurons, and each of the neuron in the next layer is a linear/nonlinear combination of the all the neurons in the previous layer.
 In order to train the network we back propagate the errors layer by layer.
 In theory MLP can approximate any functions.
+* HP: The iteration count is equal to the number of batches in an epoch, and it is calculated by dividing the total number of samples in the training dataset by the batch size.

 ![mlp](http://neuroph.sourceforge.net/tutorials/images/MLP.jpg)